rcarroll901/simple-airflow-criminal-justice-etl/README.md

 #### The Future
 * Persist Airflow meta-db to AWS RDBS: This would allow increased mobility when deploying.
 Easily taking down and putting up DB without losing history.
+* I would like to implement functionality in the PythonIdempatomicFileOperator that shows skipped tasks as "Skipped" in the meta-db.
+This is easy to do for upstream and downstream tasks, but it is nontrivial to set the status while the operator is running.
+I found a way using the AirflowSkipException, but it didn't push the logs to the webserver (since the Operator execution is interrupted).
 * Deploy on AWS and scale to cluster using Airflow's CeleryExecutor
 * Django webapp for results hosted on Just City's website
 * API to give national stakeholders access to good, clean data from one of the epicenters of criminal justice misuse